netbek/dw/docs/01-install.md

     ./scripts/cli.sh peerdb uninstall <PROJECT_NAME>
     ```

-3. Delete all the data and Docker images:
+3. Delete all the data and the Docker images:

     ```shell
     tilt down